Toxe/godot-benchmark-multiple-return-values/README.md

-# Benchmark: Returning multiple values from a function in GDScript
+# Godot Benchmark: Returning multiple values from a function in GDScript

 I recently wondered what the best way to return multiple values from a function would be.
 There are proposals but GDScript doesn't support this yet so we have to improvise and out of curiosity I wanted to know which would be the fastest.